Ray González Jr.

 Rey González Echevarria (born 1998) is a Puerto Rican professional wrestler best known by his ring name Ray González Jr..
-He is the son of fellow professional wrestler Ray González, Sr., who has dominated the local circuit for twenty years and whose reign as NWA World Heavyweight Champion is the first among those recognized by the National Wrestling Alliance (NWA).
-González began wrestling in the World Wrestling Council at the age of seventeen and has won the World Tag Team and the WWC Puerto Rico Championships.
+He is the son of professional wrestler Ray González, Sr. González began wrestling in the World Wrestling Council at the age of seventeen and has won the World Tag Team and the WWC Puerto Rico Championships.

 Wrestling career

 First championships (2015–present)

 On January 14, 2013, González was involved in a stare-down with Carly Colón, with no consequences.
 He was formally introduced in a backstage segment on April 27, 2013, where heel manager Orlando Toledo harassed him in order to deliver a message to his father.
 In January 2015, González, Sr. suffered a legitimate back injury in a match against Colón.
 While his father recovered, González was introduced to WWC as an active wrestler.
 His first storyline was a spinoff of his father's feud with Colón, who visited the González's family business and disrespected him by spitting an apple in his face.
 The following weeks featured various training montages, where his father and other wrestlers aided him gain conditioning a polish his wrestling skill.
 On April 4, 2015, González made his in-ring debut defeating Ángel "Fashion" Pérez by submission.
 Unsatisfied with this, Colón began ordering his subordinates to injure and retire him.
 González went on to defeat Rolando Hernández (performing under the alias of "El Diabólico") next.
 Both of his adversaries formed an alliance, but were unable to prevent him from winning a rematch with Pérez.
 On May 3, 2015, González won a handicap match to earn an opportunity against their leader.
 The match between both took place the following week, with him winning a disqualification in a match dominated by Colón when the heel stable intervened and attacked him.